Daveiano/cleanimal/readme.md

 ## Troubleshooting

-Use this after color settings have changed (new color added in theme for coniguration):
+Use this after color settings have changed (new color added in theme for configuration):

 `drush cdel color.theme.cleanimal`